ANSD1-8MTK/slcsp/COMMENTS.md

 the same directory.
 This will preserve the directory structure needed to properly run everything.

-With everything in place in the directory you have copied everything to, you can now run the script with the following command:
+With everything in place in the directory you have copied all of the files into, you can now run the script with the following command:

 ```
 python slcsp.py